Northeast Kingdom Community Grown Farm

 The Community Garden

 In collaboration with others took advantage of a local land owner’s offer to turn a section of his dormant land into a Community Garden.
 The food that was produced during the last growing season was donated to area Food Shelves and Free Community Lunches offered by area churches.
 The Community Garden yielded 8,750 pounds of squash, 1,500 pounds of potatoes, 345 pounds of carrots, 20 pounds of radishes, 450 pounds of lettuce, 200 pounds of green beans, 850 pounds of spinach and 350 pounds of cabbage.
 This year’s growing season is underway and we expect a similar yield.

 Began participating in the FamilyWize prescription drug savings card program, we have assisted Vermonters in our five-county region receive more than $94,000 in savings.
 The easy-to-use savings card program allows program participants to receive discounted prices on name brand and generic prescriptions at both large and local pharmacies throughout Vermont.

 Local Flood Center in Barre

 In response to the spring flooding in Central Vermont, we mobilized a community-wide effort to staff a local flood center in Barre.
 During the first three weeks of operation, representatives from more than 11 local organizations and state agencies assisted flood victims at the center, contributing more than 388 volunteer hours to the effort.
-We are currently gathering community partners to form a long term local recovery committee to assist flood victims with their long range recovery needs, and participating on the long term recovery committee on the state-wide level.
+We are currently gathering community partners to form a long-term local recovery committee to assist flood victims with their long-range recovery needs, and participating in the long-term recovery committee on the state-wide level.